Frequently asked questions.

 Dogs (less than 4 months of age): need three sets of DAPPv (with 2-3 weeks between each vaccine), then on the 4th vaccine, they need DAPPv+L4 (which is given after 4 months of age).

 Dogs (over 4 months of age): need DAPPv+L4.
 If your pet has never been vaccinated, you may return in 2-3 weeks for a DAPPv booster.
+Please let us know if your pet is pregnant so that we can coordinate the leptospirosis booster for after the birth.

 Cats (less than 4 months of age that will be strictly indoor): need at least one set of RCP, then in 2-3 weeks after their kitten vaccine, they need HCPCH+FelV.
+Many veterinarians recommend 3 sets of RCP, if you would like all 3 RCP boosters, we are more than happy to accommodate this request.

 Cats (less than 4 months of age that will be indoor/ outdoor): need two sets of RCP (with 2-3 weeks between each vaccine), then on the 3rd vaccine, they need HCPCH+FelV (which is given after 4 months of age).
+Many veterinarians recommend 3 sets of RCP, if you would like all 3 RCP boosters, we are more than happy to accommodate this request.

 Cats (over 4 months of age): need HCPCH+FelV.
 If your pet has never been vaccinated, you may return in 2-3 weeks for an RCP booster.